 NONEfor the 4-labels case.

 Participants will be provided with a corpus tagged with a series of aspects, and systems must identify the polarity at the aspect-level.
-Training and test sets for two corpora will be provided: the Social-TV corpus, used last year, and the new Politics corpus, collected this year (both described later).
+Two corpora will be provided: the Social-TV corpus, used last year, and the new STOMPOL corpus, collected this year (both described later).
+Both corpora have been splitted into training and test set, the first one for building and validating the systems, and the second for evaluation.

 Participants are expected to submit up to 3 experiments for each corpus, each in a plain text file with the following format: